eCommerce Heat Map Tips

-A click heatmap tool can be used to understand and test a few key areas, for example text and banner links can be tested to see if they are being clicked on and where abouts within a graphic a user is clicking.
+A click heat map tool can be used to understand and test a few key areas, for example, text and banner links can be tested to see if they are being clicked on and their whereabouts within a graphic a user is clicking.
 Plus, you can also see where users are being distracted by potentially irrelevant parts of the webpage.
 Finally, missing content on a page can be identified where users are focusing on a small area of content and heavily interacting.
-All of this data gives clear indication into the user’s intent and satisfaction with a page.
+All of this data gives a clear indication of the user’s intent and satisfaction with a page.

 Click maps with a sample size of under 2,000 users are not fully representative, we suggest only data with a larger sample than this should be reviewed.

-One of the biggest difficulties with heatmaps, especially within eCommerce, is the lack the insight of knowing what the user is thinking, so while you can identify that users are clicking on a specific area but as the heatmaps are a trace of where a user has been, you can’t ask them why they clicked there or what they were looking for.
+One of the biggest difficulties with heat maps, especially within eCommerce, is the lack insight of knowing what the user is thinking, so while you can identify that users are clicking on a specific area the heat maps are a trace of where a user has been, you can’t ask them why they clicked there or what they were looking for.
 Often, the heatmaps themselves can raise more questions rather than answer them.

-Another form of “intention” data can be gathered from hover maps – these track where a user is looking at the site, however have been discredited in some studies* as the percentage of people looking where their mouse was pointing was quite low suggesting that people don’t always point their mouse at what they are looking at.
-A major reason for this is due to responsive web pages meaning users don’t see the same thing, as they have differing aspect ratio depending on their monitor size.
+Another form of “intention” data can be gathered from hover maps – these tracks where a user is looking at the site, however, have been discredited in some studies* as the percentage of people looking where their mouse was pointing was quite a low suggesting that people don’t always point their mouse at what they are looking at.
+A major reason for this is due to responsive web pages meaning users don’t see the same thing, as they have different aspect ratios depending on their monitor size.
 Also, dynamic content interferes with what displays on the heatmap as some users may have used the content and others have not.

-When analysing heatmaps we can determine how to prioritise elements of a page using scroll maps, identify any elements of the design that are distracting the user from the page’s intended purpose, rectify any links that are competing against each other and remove any conversion distractions.
+When analysing heatmaps we can determine how to prioritise elements of a page using scroll maps, identify any elements of the design that are distracting the user from the page’s intended purpose, rectify any links that are competing against each other and remove heat maps' imagery conversion distractions.
 We can also add further information where a user looks like they are searching for further information by clicking on non-reactive existing text.
-All of this data allows for less barriers in the way of a conversion.
+All of this data allows for fewer barriers in the way of a conversion.

 Heatmaps are also useful when used in association with other forms of user tracking including user recording, user testing and data analytics.
 When a problem like a dead link is found you can remove it or add in additional links where users are expecting them.
 The best way to implement changes based on user data is to run a series of A/B tests, this ensures the visual assessment you make of the users actually matches the way that they behave.

-Heat-mapping and insight analysis has a huge part to play in helping retailers to analyse their visitors and improve their ecommerce journey.
-At Remarkable.net we carry out heat-mapping as part of our marketing services and feel the process has greatly contributed to our clients success.
+Heat mapping and insight analysis have a huge part to play in helping retailers to analyse their visitors and improve their eCommerce journey.
+At Remarkable Commerce we carry out heat mapping as part of our marketing services and feel the process has greatly contributed to our client's success.
 If you are interested in learning more please feel free to get in touch.

 *According to research by Dr Anne Aula, Senior User Experience Researcher at Google, 2010, that concluded that only 6% of people showed some vertical correlation between mouse movement and eye tracking 19% of people showed some horizontal correlation between mouse movement and eye tracking and 10% hovered over a link and then continued to read around the page looking at other things.